Kaelyn-Lamp/Kaelyn-Lamp.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D student in the Department of Linguistics at Cornell University.
 I am interested in investigating linguistic (mostly phonetic and semantic) representations using computational methods and understanding what the computational methods are doing as well as how they compare to human behavior.
-At Cornell I am affiliated with the Phonetics Lab, C.Psyd Research Lab (Computational Psycholinguistics), and the Interdisiplanary Semantics Group.
+At Cornell I am affiliated with the Phonetics Lab, C.Psyd Research Lab (Computational Psycholinguistics), Cornell NLP (Cornell Natural Language Processing Group), and the Interdisiplanary Semantics Group.

 Research Interests: Computational Linguistics, Semantics, Phonetics, Psycholinguistics